Ancez/static-site-builder/README.md

 A Ruby-based generator and builder for creating static HTML sites with working JavaScript. **No backend required** - just compile your templates to static HTML and deploy anywhere.

+📖 **Learn more about the project**: [Why and What - Static Site Builder](https://lukaszczapiewski.com/projects/static-site-builder) | [Getting Started Guide](https://lukaszczapiewski.com/blog/getting-started-with-static-site-builders)

+## Why This Exists

+Uses **ActionView** to render ERB templates - get the full flexibility of Rails views (partials, layouts, helpers) compiled to static HTML.
+Uses standard Ruby gems and familiar patterns.

 ## Main Objective

 Generate static HTML pages with JavaScript files that work.
 Choose your own stack: